Pregnancy Counseling & Therapy

 More specifically, counseling services that address pregnancy challenges can assist expectant mothers or parents as they navigate the following common issues:

 - Fertility Issues: Overcoming the emotional trauma and grief of infertility; Exploring treatment options to facilitate conception (in vitro fertilization; artificial insemination; fertility drugs; donor sperm/eggs; and reproductive surgeries) or alternatives to pregnancy (surrogates; gestational carriers; adoption; etc.); resolving relationship issues related to infertility (disagreements about the cost of fertility methods; guilt; shame; depression; or eroding sexual intimacy)

-- Unplanned/Teenage Pregnancy: Choosing between parenthood, adoption, or abortion (without receiving biased intervention); Informing parents, loved ones, and partners about the pregnancy; Planning for the unplanned, including living arrangements, prenatal care, single parenthood, supporting your child financially, interactions with judgmental family members or friends, and juggling your education or career with pregnancy; Coping with the emotional trauma of a pregnancy resulting from sexual assault
+- Unplanned/Teenage Pregnancy: Choosing between parenthood, adoption, or abortion (in spite of common biased intervention); Informing parents, loved ones, and partners about the pregnancy; Planning for the unplanned, including living arrangements, prenatal care, single parenthood, supporting your child financially, interactions with judgmental family members or friends, and juggling your education or career with pregnancy; Coping with the emotional trauma of a pregnancy resulting from sexual assault

 - Abortion Issues: Receiving accurate and unbiased information about abortion and reproductive health; Researching the legal restrictions for abortion in your state of residence; Handling the heartache of terminating a high-risk or ectopic pregnancy; Revealing your decision to abort the pregnancy to family, friends, or partners and coping with disapproval or stigmatization; Reconciling distressing religious or spiritual beliefs with the choice to abort; Healing from post-abortion emotions of anxiety, depression, grief, guilt, or shame